theonedreamir/axiom-logic-game/README.md

 # AXIOM

-A small logic game.
-Just for fun.
+just for fun, only a small logic game